Best exercise bikes 2026: Boost your fitness with these home spin bikes

 Secondly, there is the original.
 These 'Basic exercise bikes' are pretty much exactly the same as the ones you will find in many gyms.
 These units rarely offer connectivity to third-party apps but will often have a small LCD screen displaying metrics like speed, distance, and time.
 They also sometimes have an electrical heart rate sensor that you can hold onto.
 These exercise bikes come in a variety of shapes and sizes from ones that mimic a regular riding position to recumbent-style bikes where you sit behind the pedals.

-Each of the above styles of exercise bikes has its place in the industry and each can cater to a variety of riders' needs and requirements.
+Each of the above styles of exercise bikes has its place and can cater to a variety of riders' needs and requirements.

 What do you want from your exercise bike?